High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPSC Challenges

 \subsection{Adapting Statistical Algorithms for Parallel Environments}

 One of the main challenges in using HPC for statistical applications is that many fundamental algorithms were designed to be sequential by default.
-As a result, they often fail to scale effectively, even when run on modern high-performance systems.
+As a result, they often fail to scale effectively.
 Unlike simulation-based scientific codes, statistical routines frequently involve iterative, data-dependent logic that resists naive parallelization.
 The limited research on this issue focuses on the parallelization of statistical algorithms.
-Unlocking HPC performance thus requires more than just access to advanced hardware; it demands a considered redesign of the whole algorithm.
+Unlocking HPC performance thus requires more than just access to advanced hardware; it demands a redesign of the whole algorithm.
 This may involve restructuring existing methods to expose parallelism or developing new algorithms specifically designed for distributed environments and accelerators.
-It can be achieved through identifying independent computation tasks and blocks, optimizing data locality and communication patterns, and balancing workloads across different processing units.
+This can be achieved by identifying independent computational tasks and blocks, optimizing data locality { (i.e., keeping data physically close to where they are processed)} and communication patterns { (i.e., how parallel tasks, such as processes or threads, exchange data during computation)}, and balancing workloads across different processing units.
 Without such adaptations, statistical applications cannot fully exploit the power of HPC platforms.

+The design of parallel algorithms always relies on the architecture of the target hardware.
+It also adds a layer of complexity for developers to consider.
+Thus, optimizing performance across various systems, such as multicore CPUs and GPU-accelerated clusters, requires careful alignment between the algorithmic structure and hardware characteristics.
+One of the central challenges is picking an appropriate parallel programming model and design pattern that fully exploits the available parallelism in the algorithm while minimizing overhead. { Parallel programming models provide abstractions that define how computational tasks are structured, executed, and coordinated concurrently across multiple processing units.
+Examples include OpenMP~\citep{chandra2001parallel}, which enables shared-memory parallelism using threads; MPI~\citep{MPI-X2021}, which supports distributed-memory parallelism through message passing; and CUDA~\citep{nvidia2025cuda}, which allows fine-grained parallel programming on NVIDIA GPUs.}